 After a recent presentation, a private consultant surgeon telephoned me.
 He wanted all his fees checked.

 It is very much a case of paying attention to the detail relating to each fee.
-This one, on Tuesday December 22nd, took me about 6 hours and was emailed to the consultant the same day.
+This one took me about 6 hours and was emailed to the consultant on the same day.

 In one case he had undercharged by £150 (21%)